Shaur1021/MedId-/README.md

 Then, go to chrome://extensions and enable developer mode with the button on top right of your screen.

-Now simply, click "Load Unpacked" and open the file, downloaded from above
+Now simply, click "Load Unpacked" and open the file, downloaded from above ***NOTE*** For windows ignore MacOsX file, Load ChromeExtension_Trial1

 To turn on the back-end server go to [Github Repo](https://github.com/Shaur1021/medid-backend/tree/main) and create an account on [Render.com](render.com).